Building the Blog Foundation (Markdown + Shiki)

 Date Formatting Decisions

-I chose date-fns for date formatting because it is small, modern, and ergonomic in TypeScript-heavy codebases.
+I started with date-fns for date formatting because it is small, modern, and ergonomic in TypeScript-heavy codebases.
+For this site, the need is even simpler: turn an ISO publish date into a label like "May 2, 2026".

 export function formatPublishedDate(isoDate: string): string {

-}This keeps date display logic explicit and consistent across blog pages.
+}This keeps date display logic explicit and consistent across blog pages without carrying a dependency for one formatting call.

 Designing for Future Migration